This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 What is an Item?

 Items are the basic building blocks for assessments.
-They may contain a single interaction (a simple item), or several closely-related interactions, all the same type or of a mixture of types (a composite item).
-Note that items contain interactions, but are not interactions themselves.
+They may contain one stand-alone interaction (called a simple item), or they may contain several closely-related interactions, all the same type or of a mixture of types (called a composite item).
+Of utmost importance here, the term item should not be considered interchangeable with interaction.

-Beyond the interactions contained within them, Items may include titles, images, and text, which help the Test-taker understand the expectations and context of the assessment material presented within.
-Item complexity ranges from simple items with a single interaction to composite items with multiple interactions.
+Beyond the interactions contained within them, Items include titles, images, and text that help the Test-taker understand the expectations and context of the assessment material presented within.
+Their complexity ranges from simple items with a singular interaction to composite items with multiple interactions.